SUSE/ha-sap-terraform-deployments/README.md

 ## Contributing

 If you are interested in contributing to this project, fork this repository, clone your fork, write your code and send a pull request.

+## Terraform version

+All Terraform configurations were tested with the 0.11.14 version